batoularafa/Sandman_Console/README.md

 ## 🤖 Sandman GUI (PyQt + ROS + Joystick)

 > ⚠️ **Note:**
-> This repository is a **public copy** of a private project originally developed under the **AURobotics organization** — the official technical subteam of my university.
+> This repository is a **public copy** of a private project originally developed under the **AURobotics organization** — a technical subteam for my university.
 > The code was recreated and published here for **academic and demonstration purposes** only.

 ---